Submit a Review & Earn an Amazon Gift Card

 Patel et al (2012) Soluble interleukin-6 receptor induces motor stereotypies and co-localizes with gp130 in regions linked to cortico-striato-thalamo-cortical circuits.
 PLoS One 7 e41623 PMID: 22911828

 Do you know of a great paper that uses GBR 12909 dihydrochloride from Tocris?
-If so please let us know.
+Please let us know.

 Written by Phillip Strange and revised by Kim Neve in 2013, this review summarizes the history of the dopamine receptors and provides an overview of individual receptor subtype properties, their distribution and identifies ligands which act at each receptor subtype.
 Compounds available from Tocris are listed.